This post may contain affiliate links. Please read our disclosure policy.

 Expert Tips

-- Clean Equipment: Make sure your mixing bowl and beaters are completely clean and dry.
-Any grease or residue can prevent the egg whites from forming peaks.
+- Use Clean Equipment: Any grease or moisture on the bowl or beaters can prevent the egg whites from whipping properly.

-- Room-Temperature Egg Whites: Let the egg whites come to room temperature before whipping for better volume and quicker results.
+- Room-Temperature Egg Whites: Let the egg whites sit at room temperature before whipping for better volume.

-- Add Sugar Slowly: Gradually add sugar while whipping to help it dissolve fully and create a smooth, glossy meringue.
+- Add Sugar Slowly: Gradually add sugar while whipping to ensure it dissolves fully for a smooth, glossy meringue.

 Frequently Asked Questions